vmvarga/DetectionLab/README.md

 You feel bad for the businessman who infected his computer at the company's Japan field office.
 Rumor has it he's been forced to use a tablet while his computer is getting fixed.

-PCAP of traffic is located on studbox machine in /home/vagrant/2017-06-28-traffic-analysis-exercise.pcap Snort and suricata alerts /home/vagrant/2017-06-28-traffic-analysis-exercise-Suricata-alerts.txt /home/vagrant/2017-06-28-traffic-analysis-exercise-Snort-alerts.txt
+PCAP of traffic is located on `studbox` machine in `/home/vagrant/2017-06-28-traffic-analysis-exercise.pcap` Snort and suricata alerts `/home/vagrant/2017-06-28-traffic-analysis-exercise-Suricata-alerts.txt` `/home/vagrant/2017-06-28-traffic-analysis-exercise-Snort-alerts.txt`

-#Lab4
+# Lab4

-#Lab5
+# Lab5

 Sensitive information of company called Super Secure Startup was leaked, find how it was possible.
-/home/vagrant/lab5.zip was decrypted find how hackers could extract it using publicly available information.
+`/home/vagrant/lab5.zip` located on `studbox` was decrypted find how hackers could extract it using publicly available information.

-#Lab6
+# Lab6

-#Lab7
+# Lab7

-#Lab8
+# Lab8

-#Lab9
+# Lab9